pgroonga/pgroonga.github.io/tutorial/index.md

 This function can be used for all texts.
 It's not only for search result by PGroonga.

-Here is a sample SQL that describe about it.
+Here is a sample SQL that describes about it.
 You can use the function in the following `SELECT` that doesn't have `FROM`.
 Note that [`unnest`](http://www.postgresql.org/docs/current/static/functions-array.html) is a PostgreSQL function that converts an array to rows.

 ```sql
 SELECT unnest(pgroonga.snippet_html(